 7. Purpose

 Testamentary trusts are specifically designed to fulfill specific purposes, such as distributing assets to minors or dependents.
 This is the main advantage of a testamentary trust.
-Living trusts offers a broader range of benefits, including ongoing asset management, incapacity planning, probate avoidance, and estate tax planning.
+Living trusts offers a broader range of benefits, including:

 8. Cost and Maintenance

 When comparing living vs testamentary trusts, you need to examine how a trust is established and maintained.
 Setting up a testamentary trust can be simple and cost-effective.
-Unlike other types of trusts, a testamentary trust is created as part of the will.
+A person creates a testamentary trust as part of their will, unlike other types of trusts.

 A living trust often requires ongoing management and attention to ensure its effectiveness.
 You must allocate additional time and resources to properly administer the trust, potentially resulting in higher legal fees.
 While it offers numerous benefits, it is essential to recognize the commitment involved in managing a living trust.